VonHeikemen/lsp-zero.nvim/README.md

 ### Requirements for language servers

-I would suggest you make a quick read in to the [installation section of nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer/#installation).
+I would suggest you make a quick read in to the [requirements section of nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer/#requirements).

 Make sure you have at least the minimum requirements listed in `unix systems` or `windows`.